antshc/testing/MicroserviceTestingStrategy.md

 * It should test migrations when merge to develop env

 #### Database test double
-* Make backup latest copy of database and remove redundant data
+* Make a backup latest copy of the database and remove redundant data
 * Run database in docker container using tmpfs (in memory storage)
-* Before start an integration test run docker inside test using docker client and stop it after
+* Before starting an integration test run docker inside test using docker client and stop it after

 ## Component tests
 #### In process component tests
-In microservices architecture component can be a single microservice itself.
+In microservices architecture, a component can be a single microservice itself.
-* Developers should mock all external dependency (Database, External API)
+* Developers should mock all external dependencies (Database, External API)

 #### What to cover
 * Cover Responses of the component from API perspective